 Spending 3 days in Rome is a minimum.
 There are many things to see in Rome and even if you follow the advice of this article, you’ll spend time waiting to get in attractions.
 Ideally, if you can spend one or two more days in Rome, it would be perfect!

 There’s usually no real problems regarding safety in Rome.
 However, you need to know there are numerous pickpockets around the famous tourist attractions, and they’re really “talented”.
 Keep an eye on your belongings!
 Better safe than sorry, click here to get travel insurance!
 Otherwise nothing to report.
 I met other black travelers, we were doing the black nod.
 They were also having a great time in Rome!

 What’s the best time of the year to visit Rome?
 First off, Rome is very popular, the city is crowded all year long!
 Regarding the weather, it’s better to go between April and October.
 But avoid July and August, Rome is packed!
 There are less people between January and March, and accommodation is a bit cheaper.
 When is the best time to visit Rome then, I’d say June, September and October are the best months.

 Where to stay in Rome

 There are many nice hotels in Rome.
 If you’re traveling on a budget, the Roma Scout Center is a good hostel.
-Click here to book your stay.
+Click here to check the photos, reviews and availability.
 If you prefer mid-range hotels, the Barberini Boutique Hotel is a really nice hotel, and the staff makes sure you’re having a good time.
-Click here to book your stay.
+Click here to check the photos, reviews and availability.
 If you’re into luxury hotels, the Singer Palace Hotel is for you, and it’s in the heart of Rome.
-Click here to book your stay.
-Otherwise click here to check what are the hotels available in Rome.
+Click here to check the photos, reviews and availability.
+Otherwise click here to check the hotels available in Rome.

 Rome travel tips